Chapter 17: Guidelines for the Provision of Anaesthesia Services for Burn and Plastics Surgery 2022

 Patients with difficult airways

-When an awake fibre-optic intubation is required, patients should be informed.
-As part of a difficult airway follow up, patients should be informed verbally and in writing about any airway problem the anaesthetist encountered, and be advised to bring this to the attention of anaesthetists during any future preoperative assessment.
-The patient’s GP should also be informed in writing.70
+When an awake fibreoptic intubation is required, patients should be informed.
+As part of a difficult airway follow-up, patients should be informed verbally and in writing about any airway problem the anaesthetist encountered, and should be advised to bring this issue to the attention of anaesthetists during any future preoperative assessment.
+The patient’s general practitioner should also be informed in writing.84

-Where alternative techniques are available, the patient’s preference must be fully taken into account.71
+Where alternative techniques are available, the patient’s preference must be fully taken into account.85

 Areas for future development

-Topics in anaesthesia for burn and plastic surgery in need of further research:
+Topics in anaesthesia for burn and plastic surgery in need of further research include:

-Clinical lead - SAS doctors undertaking lead roles should be autonomously practicing doctors who have competence, experience and communication skills in the specialist area equivalent to consultant colleagues.
-They should usually have experience in teaching and education relevant to the role and they should participate in Quality Improvement and CPD activities.
-Individuals should be fully supported by their Clinical Director and be provided with adequate time and resources to allow them to effectively undertake the lead role.
+Clinical lead SAS doctors undertaking lead roles should be autonomously practising doctors who have competence, experience and communication skills in the specialist area equivalent to consultant or autonomously practising anaesthetist colleagues.
+They should usually have experience in teaching and education relevant to the role and they should participate in quality improvement and CPD activities.
+Individuals should be fully supported by their clinical director and be provided with adequate time and resources to allow them to effectively undertake the lead role.